 About

-The Critical Digital Education Research Group takes a broadly sociological approach to exploring the role of technology in learning and education nationally and internationally.
+The Critical Digital Education Research Group (CDER) takes a broadly sociological approach to exploring the role of technology in learning and education nationally and internationally.
 We are a methodologically diverse group, employing varied approaches to capturing all aspects of education, from everyday classroom practices to global policy impacts, with a commitment to creative digital methods as critique.

 The group is convened by Rebecca Eynon.